adrianpomilio/serverless-how-to/README.md

 3. > serverless deploy
     * This will deploy your service to AWS.

+* BONUS - Enter the following command:
+    * serverless deploy --noDeploy
+    * compare the json file found in the .serverlss directory to the serverless.yml file.

 ### Lesson 2
 We are going to create a basic application and leverage the api-gateway.